murali1996/nlp-notes/README.md

 ### The \*Language Modeling\* Wrapper
 :bulb: Typically, these *pre-training* methods involve an unsupervised (also called semi-supervised in this context) learning followed by a supervised learning.
 This is unlike CV domain where *pre-training* is mainly supervised learning.
 :bulb: There is no standard input method for all these works.
 Typically, you would find Word/Character embeddings or Byte-Pair Encoding(BPE) as input methods.
-1. [Semi-supervised Sequence Learning, Andrew and Quoc 2015][Andrew and Quoc 2015]
+1. [Semi-supervised Sequence Learning, Dai et al. 2015][Dai et al. 2015]
 1. [*ULM-FiT*, Universal Language Model Fine-tuning for Text Classification, Howard and Ruder 2018][Howard and Ruder 2018]
 1. [*ELMo*, Deep contextualized word representations, Peters et al. 2018][Peters et al. 2018]
 1. [*GPT-1 aka OpenAI Transformer*, Improving Language Understanding by Generative Pre-Training, Radford et al. 2018][Radford et al. 2018]